-Guidance:

-Filtering and monitoring standards for Academys and colleges
+Guidance: Filtering and monitoring standards for schools and colleges

-As part of online safety, we are aware of our responsibility for information security and access management, and we will ensure that we have the appropriate level of security protection procedures in place in order to safeguard our systems, staff and learners and review the effectiveness of these procedures periodically to keep up with evolving cybercrime technologies.
+As part of online safety, we are aware of our responsibility for information security and access management, and we will ensure that we have the appropriate level of security protection procedures in place to safeguard our systems, staff and learners and review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.

-Guidance: Cyber security standards for Academys and colleges Cyber Security Training for Academy staff
+Guidance: Cyber security standards for schools and colleges Cyber Security Training for School staff

-Our DSL takes the lead responsibility for safeguarding and child protection (including online safety), and this is explicit in their job description.
-During term time, the DSL/DDSL is available (during Academy hours) for staff in the Academy to discuss any safeguarding concerns.
+During term time, the DSL/DDSL is available (during school hours) for staff in the school to discuss any safeguarding concerns.
 The DSL can delegate activities to the DDSL(s); however, the ultimate responsibility remains with them, and this lead responsibility is not delegated.
-In the absence of the DSL the DDSL(s) will take a lead on safeguarding with clear direction from the Senior Leadership Team.
+In the absence of the DSL, the DDSL(s) will take a lead on safeguarding with clear direction from the Senior Leadership Team.
+At Landau Forte QEMS and Sixth Form the DSL and DDSL meet weekly to ensure that there will always be a presence from the safeguarding team in the absence of the other.
+In the absence of the DSL, the DDSL will consult with and take direction from the Principal.
+There is a designated safeguarding phone number and email address for use during activities out of school hours.